alterNERDtive/VoiceAttack-profiles/docs/EliteAttack.md

 You will have to set minimum and desired amounts in EDDI’s material monitor options first for all materials you wish to be monitored.

+### Next Jump

+Gives you a jump count upon plotting a route using the galaxy map.

 ### Ship FSD

 This event actually is several different events in one.
 Currently the following